Australian party accused of asking US gun lobby for money

-CANBERRA, Australia (AP) - Australia’s prime minister on Tuesday accused an influential minor political party of trying to “sell Australia’s gun laws to the highest bidders” by asking the U.S. gun lobby for donations.
+CANBERRA, Australia (AP) - Australia’s prime minister has accused an influential minor political party of trying to “sell Australia’s gun laws to the highest bidders” by asking the U.S. gun lobby for donations.

+Dickson and Ashby later told reporters that they had not secured any U.S. money.
+They also said they had been quoted by Al Jazeera out of context and often after drinking.

-The trip took place weeks before the Australian Parliament banned foreign political donations with laws that took from Jan.
-1, 2019.
-It is unclear whether they secured any money.
+The trip took place weeks before the Australian Parliament banned foreign political donations with laws that took effect Jan.
+1.

 Morrison said the revelations were reasons why Australians should not vote for One Nation at general elections due in May.

-“We have reports that One Nation officials basically sought to sell Australia’s gun laws to the highest bidders to a foreign buyer and I find that abhorrent,” Morrison told reporters.
+“We have reports that One Nation officials basically sought to sell Australia’s gun laws to the highest bidders to a foreign buyer and I find that abhorrent,” Morrison said Tuesday.

 Morrison said his government had made laws to “criminalize taking foreign political donations so foreign lobbyists cannot seek to influence our politics.”